Ni1yaNand/Ni1yaNand/README.md

 🌟Languages

-🔹Proficient in Java, JavaScript, and TypeScript for building robust and scalable solutions.
+🔹Proficient in JavaScript, Ruby and TypeScript for building robust and scalable solutions.

-🔹Experienced in Ruby for backend development with Ruby on Rails.
+🔹Experienced in solving coding problems using Java.

 🔹Strong understanding of SQL for database management and query optimization.